About the Youth Employment and Training Programme (YETP)

 Yes.
 If you have completed the workplace attachment training and attained an attendance rate of 80% or above, you will receive a workplace attachment training certificate issued by the host organisation as a token of recognition.

-How can I get a workplace attachment allowance of $4,500 after completion of the workplace attachment?
+How can I get a workplace attachment training allowance after completion of the workplace attachment training?

 Would trainee with satisfactory performance during the attachment period become an employee of the host organisation upon completion of the workplace attachment training?